leondotle/stardust/README.md

-# stardust
-mindstorm robot project for stardust team
+This is the team project for mindstorm robot wro 2021